Technigo/project-mongo-api/README.md

 I had a hard time with the server crashing all the time until I got help from a team mate and chat gpt to solve the issue.
 It turned out I had forgot a "/" in one of my routes and then I needed to reset my server with "RESET_DBV npm run dev".

 I have used express-list-endpoints to display all possible endpoints and routes on the "/" route.
+I also added a search query for a specific title in the netflix-titles route.

 ## View it live